JDcongote/nufin-test/README.md

 # installation

+1- Install node.js first.
-run "npm install" in the root of the project
+2- Run "npm install" in the root of the project

 # testing